krakend/examples/governance/README.md

 Every game has the following limited resources:

-- **weapon_power_up**: This a simple power up, that will update a backend service with the powerup.
+- **weapon_power_up**: This a simple power up, that will update a backend service with the weapon power up consumed.

 - **squad_call**: A request to the server will invoke a squad to help the main player.
 The **number of members that will come to help depend on a backend call**, that will determine how many of this resource is consumed.

+We also want to charge per credit (as if it was a virtual arcade), so all games will have:

-- **lives**: A call to lives consumes adds a new live to the game
+- **credits**: A call to credits consumes a credit for a each game.
+Credits can be consumed for any game.

 For the players, we have two tiers: